ardeshir/docs/innovation_centers.md

 - Implement feedback loop for improving results
 - Testing with 10 scientists

-## Key Considerations for Your Domain
+## Key Considerations for Our Domain

 **1. Data Quality & Versioning:**